kassko/data-mapper/README.md

 [see Php file mapping reference documentation](https://github.com/kassko/data-mapper/blob/master/Resources/doc/php_file_mapping.md).

 As you can see,
-* A property without "Field" annotation is not managed (not hydrated and not extracted).
 * You can transform raw data before hydration or object values before extraction.
 * You can isolate transformation methods in a separated file (see the mapping extension class WatchCallbacks).
 So to keep your entity agnostic of mapping use yaml_file or php_file format and put your transformations in a mapping extension class.
 * You can convert a date before hydrating or extracting it.